sveltejs/svelte/documentation/docs/06-runtime/05-hydratable.md

 <h1>{user.name}</h1>
 ```

 That's silly, though.
-If we've already done the hard work of getting the data on the server, we don't want to get it again during hydration on the client. `hydratable` is a low-level API build to solve this problem.
-You probably won't need this very often -- it will probably be used behind the scenes by whatever datafetching library you use.
+If we've already done the hard work of getting the data on the server, we don't want to get it again during hydration on the client. `hydratable` is a low-level API built to solve this problem.
+You probably won't need this very often -- it will be used behind the scenes by whatever datafetching library you use.
 For example, it powers [remote functions in SvelteKit](/docs/kit/remote-functions).

 To fix the example above: